Built-ins#

 Return true if lexicographic

-, otherwise false
+a < b, otherwise false

-- __le__(other: RealMatrix[Any, Any, float]) bool #
+- __le__(other: RealMatrix[Any, Any, float]) bool#

 Return true if lexicographic

-, otherwise false
+a <= b, otherwise false

-- __gt__(other: RealMatrix[Any, Any, float]) bool #
+- __gt__(other: RealMatrix[Any, Any, float]) bool#

 Return true if lexicographic

-, otherwise false
+a > b, otherwise false

-- __ge__(other: RealMatrix[Any, Any, float]) bool #
+- __ge__(other: RealMatrix[Any, Any, float]) bool#

 Return true if lexicographic

-, otherwise false
+a >= b, otherwise false

-- __getitem__(key: int) R_co #
+- __getitem__(key: int) R_co#

 - __getitem__(key: slice) RealMatrix[Literal[1], Any, R_co]